apache/trafficcontrol/docs/source/api/server_server_capabilities.rst

 Request Structure
 -----------------
-:serverId:         The server's ID to associate
+:serverId:         The integral, unique identifier of a server to be associated with a :term:`Server Capability`
-:serverCapability: The Server Capability's name to associate
+:serverCapability: The :term:`Server Capability`'s name to associate

-.. note:: The server referenced must have a server type of either EDGE or MID.
+.. note:: The server referenced must be either an :term:`Edge-tier` or :term:`Mid-tier Cache Server`.

 .. code-block:: http
 	:caption: Request Example